 2. Key Activities – e.g. distribution channels, customer relationships, revenue streams

 3. Key Resources – e.g. human, financial

 4. Value Propositions – e.g. brand, price, design

 5. Customer Relationships – e.g. personal assistance, self-service

 6. Customer Segments – e.g. mass market, niche market

 8. Cost Structure – e.g. fixed costs, variable costs

-9. Revenue Streams – e.g. commodity sale, subscription fee
+9. Revenue Streams – e.g. commodity sales, subscription fees

 Although the canvas is pre-structured, each component will be unique to your model.
-Visualising the relationship between components, allows both the entrepreneur and existing owner, to experiment with various strategic possibilities thus maximising the potential for success, growth and profitability.
-And to learn the technique in the right way is to hire a business coach and learn the core of the technique.
+Visualising the relationship between components, allows both the entrepreneur and existing owner to experiment with various strategic possibilities thus maximising the potential for success, growth and profitability.
+To learn the technique in the right way, it would be good to hire a business coach and learn the core of the technique.

 The business model canvas is not meant to be static; it is for the purpose of learning by experimentation and from making mistakes.
-With the benefits of having a visual tool, experimentation doesn’t have to have major costs, which can be incurred by taking a product to market, only to find your channels of distribution could have been less costly and/or more effective.
-Rather it allows you to make quick changes to your business model and help secure your competitive strategy.
+With the benefits of having a visual tool, experimentation doesn’t need to have major costs, such as those that can be incurred by taking a product to market, only to find your channels of distribution could have been less costly and/or more effective.
+Rather, it allows you to make quick changes to your business model and help secure your competitive strategy.